mehran-hmdpr/orcpy/README.md

 Contact us by email for further information or questions about **orcpy**, or suggest pull requests.
 Contributions improving either the code or the documentation are welcome!
 You can find out more about my projects by visiting my [website](https://mehranahmadpour.mozellosite.com/).

+## Cite this package
+If you find this package helpful in your work, please consider citing our research paper:
+Ahmadpour, M., Roshandel, R. & Shafii, M.B.
+The effect of organic Rankine cycle system design on energy-based agro-industrial symbiosis.
+Energy Efficiency 17, 39 (2024). https://doi.org/10.1007/s12053-024-10221-0

 ## License